-From the vegetation map (Figure 4 - SANBI BGIS), the site is located within the Kathu Bushveld, which is characterised by a medium-tall tree layer with Acacia erioloba in places, but mostly open and including Boscia albitrunca as the prominent trees
+From the vegetation map (Figure 7 - SANBI BGIS), the site is located within the Kathu Bushveld, which is characterised by a medium-tall tree layer with Acacia erioloba in places, but mostly open and including Boscia albitrunca as the prominent trees

 According to the National list of ecosystems that are threatened and in need of protection (GN.
 1002 of 9 Dec.
 2011), this vegetation type is classified as Least Threatened.
-However, the Camelthorn (Acacia erioloba) is a protected tree in terms of the National Forest Act of 1998.